aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/handling-windows-metafiles/_index.md

 title: Handling Windows Metafiles in C#
 articleTitle: Handling Windows Metafiles
 linktitle: Handling Windows Metafiles
-description: "Aspose.Words for .NET implements its own Windows Metafile player to play Metafile format on all platforms and supports the handling of the basic metafile features and can perform fallback to a different type of metafile player."
+description: "Aspose.Words for .NET implements its own Windows Metafile player to play Metafile format on all platforms and supports the handling of the basic metafile features and can perform fallback to a different type of metafile player using C#."
 type: docs
 weight: 30
 url: /net/handling-windows-metafiles/